YamamotoLabUCSF/CollatedMotifs/README.md

 		* To create an empty directory named 'CollatedMotifsCode', in the 'Documents' directory:*
 	`$ mkdir /Users/yourusername/Documents/CollatedMotifsCode`
-		* To navigate to the directory named 'CollatedMotifs':	`$ cd /Users/yourusername/Documents/CollatedMotifsCode`
+		* To navigate to the directory named 'CollatedMotifsCode':	`$ cd /Users/yourusername/Documents/CollatedMotifsCode`

 	* For example, on Windows PowerShell: